 - In case you feel two reasons are insufficient, you may add a 5th paragraph as well, but try to limit yourself to no more than 320 words.

 - The number of pages you write is not measured, so do not try to just fill pages.
 It will only be assessed based on task completion, structure, vocabulary, and grammar.

 You must write at least 150 words for task 1 and 250 words for task 2.
 The examiner will count your words and there will be a penalty for being under the word limit.
 So do remember to count your words.
 Also, writing excessive words will not earn you extra marks so try to keep your writing within 250-270 words.

 You should spend 20 minutes for writing task 1 and 40 minutes for writing task 2.

-Instructions given in Task 1 & 2 are very important.
+Instructions given in Tasks 1 & 2 are very important.
 With all of the modules of the IELTS test, make sure you read all the instructions carefully.
 These will tell you where you need to write each answer and what you need to do.

 Marks are deducted for every mistake you make, so you need to be very careful about your grammar while writing.
-Make sure to keep some time left for revising your script so you can look out for any mistake.
+Make sure to keep some time left for revising your script so you can look out for any mistakes.

-You would be doing your IELTS score a favor by memorizing a variety of words that you can use in your writing.
+You would be doing your IELTS score a favour by memorizing a variety of words that you can use in your writing.
 Without using a wide range of vocabulary, you will not be able to earn band 7 or higher.
 But don’t lose coherence in thought just to put in a few big or complex words.
 Remember, the right use of vocabulary will signal the examiner that you deserve a high score.